 Foreign workers enjoy the same rights as domestic labors.
 They will be protected by pertinent laws in this country.
-Employers of foreign workers that are required to join the insurance program in accordance with the "Labor Insurance Guidelines" will have to join the labor insurance program with the Labor Insurance Bureau by presenting foreign worker's employment permit, alien residence certificate or a copy of the foreign worker's passport.
-Foreign workers who are not obligated to enroll in the insurance program may still enroll in the labor insurance program and be entitled to compensation in case of sickness, injury, disablement, death and relevant insurance.
+Employers of foreign workers that are required to join the insurance program in accordance with the "Labor Insurance Guidelines" will have to join the labor insurance program with the Labor Insurance Bureau by presenting foreign worker's employment permit, alien residence certificate or a copy of the foreign worker's passport on the start date.
+Foreign workers who are not obligated to enroll in the insurance program may still enroll in the labor insurance program and be entitled to related insurance benefitsin case of pregnancy, sickness, injury, disablement, old age, death etc.